 The Parallel Method of Understanding Modes

 The method of understanding modes we have used involved starting the familiar scale on different notes, to create different sets of intervals.
-Another common way of learning modes is to look at each mode as a modification of the major scale, so you learn all the modes in C, first… this is useful for transpositional purposes, but takes a little longer to memorise.
+Another common way of learning modes is to look at each mode as a modification of the major scale, so you learn all the modes in C, first… this is useful for transpositional purposes, but takes a little longer to memorize.
 In this ‘parallel’ method, modes are understood like this:

 - Ionian: 1 2 3 4 5 6 7 8